dsah01/selenium-project/README.md

 Website is created according to project document and is hosted on github https://dsah01.github.io/

-This project is created in TestNG framework using Selenium Webdriver Maven is used as build automation tool.
+This project is created in TestNG framework using Selenium Webdriver.
+Maven is used as build automation tool.

 Following scenarios are covered